 Arthritis: Disease-Modifying Medications

 Cyclosporine is a tablet that's best known as a drug to prevent rejection of transplanted organs.
 It works by stopping an overactive immune system from attack.
-Therefore, it's effective in stopping joint inflammation and destruction caused by RA.
+Therefore, it can be effective in stopping joint inflammation and destruction caused by RA.
 It's not used frequently due to the availability of more effective and less toxic medications

 The side effects include high blood pressure, headache, kidney problems, nausea, diarrhea, and heartburn.
 Regular blood count testing is mandatory.

 Imuran (azathioprine) is drug that has also been used for cancer and organ transplants.
 It can be effective for RA, particularly for complications such as vasculitis.
 It is an oral tablet.
 Side effects include nausea, vomiting, rash, mouth sores, liver and blood count abnormalities, and increased risk of infection.
 Regular blood test monitoring is mandatory.